 Plus, I highly recommend enjoying with a scoop or two of ice cream on top.
 And maybe chocolate chips?
 Or frosting?
 This is dessert, after all.

-- 2 tablespoons neutral oil (don’t use coconut oil)
+- 2 tablespoons avocado oil - don't use coconut oil

-- 1 tablespoon espresso or coffee (can substitute additional tablespoon plant-based milk)
+- 1 tablespoon espresso - can substitute additional tablespoon plant-based milk or regular coffee

 - Create a small well in the dry ingredients and add the vanilla extract, plant-based milk, and oil.
 Mix well until combined.
 Some lumps are okay.